Airport Apron & Taxiway Reconstruction- COMPLETED OCT 2025

 Utility & Infrastructure Projects

-• Electric Project: Four new CAT generators are scheduled to arrive by the end of 2025, boosting reliability and capacity within the City’s electric system.
+- Electric Project: Four new CAT generators are scheduled to arrive before the summer of 2026, boosting reliability and capacity within the City’s electric system.

-• Automatic Metering System: A new metering system and utility billing software will launch in January 2026, improving accuracy, efficiency, and customer service.
+- Automatic Metering System: A new metering system and utility billing software will launch in January 2026, improving accuracy, efficiency, and customer service.
+COMPLETED APRIL 2026.